MilesCranmer/DispatchDoctor.jl/README.md

 As with the `default_mode`, you can configure the codegen level with Preferences.jl by using the `"instability_check_codegen"` key.

+Note that for code coverage to work as expected over stabilized code, you will also need to use `default_codegen_level="min"`.

 ### Additional notes

 Note that instability errors are automatically skipped during precompilation.